flippi321/flippi321/README.md

 🎓 Currently, I'm pursuing my Bachelor's in Software Engineering at NTNU University, Trondheim.

-🖥️ My GitHub repositories are a mix of my academic journey and different projects i persue in my free time.
-From school assignments to unique passion-projects I've completed, every piece of code here tells a story of my growth as a developer and my enthusiasm for innovation.
+🖥️ My GitHub repositories are a mix of my academic journey and different projects I persue in my free time.
+From coursework to personal passion projects, every piece of code here tells a story of my growth as a developer and my enthusiasm for innovation.

-💡 Whether you're here to explore, collaborate, or just to say hi, I'm thrilled to have you!
-Let's code, learn, and grow together.
+💡 Thanks for stopping by.
+If you've feedback or are interested in collaborating, I'd love to hear from you.

 ---

 <!--

+-->

 ### My profiles Stats
 ![Christoffer's Stats](https://github-readme-stats.vercel.app/api?username=flippi321&show_icons=true&theme=radical)

 ---

--->

 ### Languages and Technologies
 <img align="left" alt="Java" title="Java" width="50px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" />